Tugan Sokhiev conducts Berlioz: The Damnation of Faust

 Follow the Orchestre national du Capitole de Toulouse and its music director Tugan Sokhiev in one of the most beautiful concert halls in Europe: the Vienna Musikverein.

-On February 24 on medici.tv, the orchestra performs Berlioz’s The Damnation of Faust, based on Goethe’s famous play.
+medici.tv celebrates Tugan Sokhiev's appointment as the new music director of the Bolshoi Theatre in Moscow with this concert, which was broadcast on medici.tv one year ago.
+The Russian conductor, a disciple of Valery Gergiev and music director of Orchestre National du Capitole de Toulouse, was conducting Berlioz's The Damnation of Faust, based on Goethe's famous play.
 Olga Borodina, after a first webcast performance on medici.tv in December 2011 joins the orchestra again with Bryan Hymel, Alastair Miles and René Schirrer.

 With the help of magic and fiendish creatures, the devil present the young Marguerite to Faust and both celebrate their love in a duet "Love has taken my ravished soul."
 But to avoid disgrace and Marguerite's mother's fury, they have to part.
 In the wake of their union, Méphistophélès tells Faust that Marguerite is in prison for having poisoned her mother with a sleeping beverage.
 Méphistolphélès promises that he will free her if Faust agrees to serve him.
 As soon as Faust sells his soul to the devil, he is thrust in Hell.
 The last notes of Berlioz's work describe the apocalypse where blood flows, skeletons dance and the lakes are set on fire, where as Marguerite, the naive soul which love lead astray, is welcomed in Heaven.